 In two counties, leadership expresses that, as of now, there has not yet been enough evidence that the 2Gen model will result in increased child support payments.
-Thus, requesting additional funding for the 2Gen project is not justified and would not be approved by the county commissioner.

-"I've got a small pot of money that I proposed in the budget...and our commissioners have been very supportive of those kinds of expenditures.
+Thus, requesting additional funding for the "I've got a small pot of money that I proposed in the budget...and our commissioners have been very supportive of those kinds of expenditures.
 Again, it's not going to buy somebody a car or a house, but to have some money so that if we find some things that are working beyond this pilot, then we can keep those things going."